9999years/textecca/report/report.md

 ## DSLs

-- I believe TeX's support for [DSLs][dsl] is one of its greatest strengths.
+I believe TeX's support for [DSLs][dsl] is one of its greatest strengths.
 The same flexibility that makes the macro system so intimidating, confusing, and complicated allows package authors to embed nearly any language in TeX, limited only by the package author's willingness to write code in TeX.

-- What would DSLs look like in non plain text?
+What would DSLs look like in non plain text?
 Would there be style instructions?
 Does defining a DSL turn from a compiler problem to a GUI problem?

-- If we remove the design constraint that plain-text code must be concise, that is, by separating the input keystrokes from what the parser and compiler see, we can create an interface that's less hellish for users, viewers, and compilers.
+If we remove the design constraint that plain-text code must be concise, that is, by separating the input keystrokes from what the parser and compiler see, we can create an interface that's less hellish for users, viewers, and compilers.

+I spent so long thinking about syntax, and how syntax can uplift and create DSLs, but now I don't think plain-text syntax is even the answer, which transforms the questions of DSLs *dramatically.*

 ## Concept-based authoring